matdombrock/timg/README.md

 # Timg

-Renders images/video to the terminal using `ffmpeg` -> raw RGBA -> unicode half-blocks (▀) with 24-bit color.
+Renders images/video to the terminal using `ffmpeg` -> raw RGBA -> Unicode half-blocks (▀) with 24-bit color.

 ![screenshot](img/screenshot.png)
 > Screenshot of an image rendered to the terminal